 What are the Types of Advanced Market Structure?

-Advanced market structure in ICT style includes various types, which are listed below:
+Advanced market structure in ICT style includes various types, which are listed below.

 Highs

-In this concept, there are three types of highs: STH, ITH, LTH; Each is explained below:
+In this concept, there are three types of highs: STH, ITH, LTH; Each is explained below.

 Short Term High (STH)

+In ICT analysis, a Short Term High refers to a Swing High formed by three candles.
 The upper wick of the second (middle) candle is higher than the highs of both the first (left) and third (right) candles.

 Therefore, the high of the second candle is recognized as a Short Term High (STH).